microsoft/vscode-docs/docs/java/extensions.md

 ### Team development

-* The [Visual Studio Team Services](https://marketplace.visualstudio.com/items?itemName=ms-vsts.team) extension makes it easy to connect to your Azure DevOps servers, allowing you to easily monitory builds, pull requests, and work items for your TFVC or Git source repositories.
+* The [Azure Repos](https://marketplace.visualstudio.com/items?itemName=ms-vsts.team) extension makes it easy to connect to your Azure DevOps servers, allowing you to easily monitory builds, pull requests, and work items for your TFVC or Git source repositories.

 ### Internet of Things